Jinchang: Administration

 Jinchang has 1 district and 1 county with a total population of 464,050, half of which is urban.

 Climate

 Jinchang has a continental, semi-arid climate (Köppen BSk), with plenty of sunshine and a prevailing northwesterly wind throughout much of the year.
 Both diurnal and seasonal temperature variations are rather large, and springtime winds are often strong.

 Economy

-The 2002 GDP was 4.5 billion RMB.
-The average urban income was 8,233 RMB while rural was 3,051 RMB.
+The 2022 GDP was 62.006billion RMB.
+The average urban income was 131,056 RMB.
 Agriculture and natural resource based industries are the key to Jinchang's economy.
 It is called China's 'Nickel Capital' (鎳都) and has an abundance of other mineral resources including quartz, iron, manganese, copper, cobalt, zinc, gold, tungsten, limestone, etc. Here placed Jinchuan Group.

 The installation of a solar farm in the western part of Jinchang with a rated capacity of 1 GW and of a solar production facility with 300 MW capacity has been announced in May 2012.

 Vegetable oil is its primary agricultural product.